Slep-wt/RouteDecoder/README.md

 - PyPDF2
 - requests

-if posting to the routes api which is in development, chuck the base url in a .env file.
+if posting to the routes api which is in development, chuck the base url and api key in a .env file.